VAALCO Energy Inc. (EGY): A Technical Analysis

-VAALCO Energy Inc. (NYSE: EGY) has a higher price-to-earnings ratio of 3.83x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.60.
+VAALCO Energy Inc. (NYSE: EGY) has a higher price-to-earnings ratio of 3.52x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.60.
+Analysts have mixed views on the stock, with 3 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”

 Will You Miss Out On This Growth Stock Boom?